psawicki5/Django-NewBet-App/README.md

 * run rabbitmq server
 * start celery worker by typing in manage.py celeryd --verbosity=2
 * start celery beat to register tasks to RabbitMQ by typing in manage.py celerybeat --verbosity=2
-* runserver Django development server
+* run Django development server
 * login as superuser
 * go to localhost:8000/add_competitions/2017 and check competitions that you want to follow/bet
 * now you can create app_user using register button and bet fixtures